YosysHQ/yosys/README.md

 For more information about the difference between Tabby CAD Suite and the OSS CAD Suite, please visit https://www.yosyshq.com/tabby-cad-datasheet

+Many Linux distributions also provide Yosys binaries, some more up to date than others.
+Check with your package manager!

 Building from Source
 ====================